No results for ""

 The primary metric is sometimes called the "overall evaluation criterion."
 When you are making decisions about the winning variation in an experiment, you should base your decision-making only on your primary metric, because decision-making becomes much more complicated when you include multiple metrics in a decision.

-If you are using just one metric, there are two possible outcomes: up or down.
-If you are using two metrics, there are four possible outcome combinations: up/down, down/up, up/up, or down/down.
+If you are using just one metric, there are two possible outcomes: better or worse.
+If you are using two metrics, there are four possible outcome combinations: better/worse, worse/better, better/better, or worse/worse.

 For each metric you add to an experiment, the possible outcomes increase quickly.
 If you are using three metrics, there are eight different possible outcome combinations.
 If you are using ten metrics, there are 1,024 possible outcome combinations.
 For this reason we recommend basing your decision-making on only your primary metric.